-Mrs McColl is the HMFA Safeguarding Manager with overall responsibility for Safeguarding and Child Protection across the Federation.
-She is the first point of contact within the schools when a child makes a disclosure.
-She is responsible for Safeguarding training across the Federation, Management of CAFs, has responsibility for 'Looked-After Children' and for collating information on the welfare of pupils and informing the Head Teachers of any issues.
-She is also responsible for maintaining a record of the names of pupils who are subject to a Child Protection Plan/multiagency plan and keeping confidential welfare records.
+Mrs McColl is responsible for Safeguarding training across the Federation, management of early help, has responsibility for 'Looked-After Children' and 'previously Looked After Children' across the federation' and for collating information on the welfare of pupils and informing the Executive Head Teachers of any issues.
+She is also responsible for maintaining a record of the names of pupils who are subject to a Child Protection Plan/multiagency plan and ensuring that welfare records are kept confidentially and securely in each of the schools.

-The Safeguarding Manager meets with the designated persons for each of the HMFA schools on a regular basis to ensure that practices are reviewed regularly (Audit).
+The Safeguarding Director meets with the designated persons for each of the HMFA schools on a regular basis to ensure that practices are reviewed regularly (Audit).
 These regular meetings are also used as support and supervision.
 Mrs McColl accesses formal supervision via Create Safer Organisations (Eve Johnstone).